jbreindel/battlecraft/README.md

 battlecraft
 =====

-battlecraft is a simple multiplayer browser-based game built with erlang.
+battlecraft is a simple multiplayer browser-based game built with [erlang](http://www.erlang.org/) and [elm](http://elm-lang.org/).
 It is an implementation of a distributed game engine.
 The objective of the game is to spawn units to destroy your opponents base.

 ![battlecraft](/apps/bc_web/priv/static/img/battlecraft-cropped-800x450.png)